KCSIE/VectorDB/docs/benchmark.md

 ## Result
 Results will be printed in the terminal and `benchmark_results.json` will be saved in each dataset's folder after running the benchmark.
 You can plot the result with `dataset.ipynb`.

-In my experiment, the NYTimes dataset has abnormal performance, so I didn't include it in the final chart.
-This may due to [duplicated](https://github.com/erikbern/ann-benchmarks/pull/103) [zero vecotrs](https://github.com/erikbern/ann-benchmarks/issues/73).